She’s passionate about what she does, and has been featured in some major media. Meet Kathleen Elie of Conscious & Chic

 - The notion of exclusivity promoted by slogans like: “You can’t sit with us!”

-- Preying on people’s insecurities in relations to weight, body type, skin colour and social status.
+- Preying on people’s insecurities in relation to weight, body type, skin colour and social status.

 - Poorly-made clothing with sloppy workmanship.